railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

   were especially helpful.

-  It would be useful to have a 10,000 feet overview of what exists out there other than rails, and what it is.
-For example is PHP or Apache a framework as well?
-I would also love to see examples of apps that run on rails, and a bit of what is necessary to deploy/migrate a site to our own domain.  o
+  it would be useful to have a 10,000 feet overview of what exists out there other than rails, and what it is. for example is php or apache a framework as well? i would also love to see examples of apps that run on rails, and a bit of what is necessary to deploy/migrate a site to our own domain.  o